ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.pid/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->
+### 1.1.3 (2024-03-22)

+-   (mcm1957) Adapter uses sentry to report errors now.

+### 1.0.0 (2024-03-11)

+-   (mcm1957) BREAKING: Adapter requires node.js 18 or newer now
+-   (mcm1957) BREAKING: Adapter requires js-controller 5.x.x and admin 6.x.x or newer now
+-   (mcm1957) BREAKING: Adapter requires node.js 18 or newer now
+-   (mcm1957) Incorrect error message whenever no controllers have been defied has been removed. [#68]
+-   (mcm1957) State roles have been reviewed and adapted. [#88]
+-   (mcm1957) Dependencies have been updated.

 ### 0.0.8 (2023-07-13)

 -   (mcm1957) changed: Overall stability during state updates has been increased